OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 In our studies of a junior-level class, before students were encouraged to test incrementally and required to turn in their tests, they rarely produced bug-free programs.
-Even the best students still submitted work with singificant behavioral faults.
+Even the best students still submitted work with significant behavioral faults.
 Once we began requiring students to write and turn in their own software tests (on which they were graded), nearly 20% of the final submissions from students were completely or nearly bug-free.